Kansas MemoryKansas Memory

 Kansas Historical SocietyKansas Historical Society

-View of an approaching dust storm somewhere on the southern Plains.
+This is a view of an approaching dust storm somewhere on the southern Plains.
 The photograph was taken by Frank D. ("Pop") Conard, a well known photographer in Garden City, Kansas.
 Dust storms, such as this one, rolled over the the southern Great Plains from 1932-1936, removing top soil from agricultural lands and prompting important changes in agricultural practice.
+The image is labeled #24 Conard.

 Creator: Conard, Frank Durnell, 1884-1966